plexguide/Sonarr-Hunter/README.md

 - **Real-time Monitoring**: Use the web interface to see what's happening at any time
 - **Disk Usage Optimization**: Skip refreshing metadata to reduce disk wear and tear
 - **Efficient Searching**: Skip processing episodes with future air dates to save resources
+- **Persistent Configuration**: Save your settings once and have them persist through updates
+- **Stateful Operation**: Maintain processing state across container restarts and updates

 ## Tips

 - **First-Time Use**: Start with default settings to ensure it works with your setup
+- **Web Interface**: Use the web interface to adjust settings without restarting the container
 - **Adjusting Speed**: Lower the `SLEEP_DURATION` to search more frequently (be careful with indexer limits)
 - **Batch Size Control**: Adjust `HUNT_MISSING_SHOWS` and `HUNT_UPGRADE_EPISODES` based on your indexer's rate limits
 - **Monitored Status**: Set `MONITORED_ONLY=false` if you want to download all missing episodes regardless of monitored status
 - **System Resources**: The script uses minimal resources and can run continuously on even low-powered systems
-- **Web Interface**: Use the web interface to monitor progress instead of checking Docker logs
 - **Port Conflicts**: If port 8988 is already in use, map to a different host port (e.g., `-p 9000:8988`)
 - **Disable Web UI**: Set `ENABLE_WEB_UI=false` if you don't need the interface to save resources
 - **Debugging Issues**: Enable `DEBUG_MODE=true` temporarily to see detailed logs when troubleshooting
 - **Hard Drive Saving**: Enable `SKIP_SERIES_REFRESH=true` to reduce disk activity
 - **Search Efficiency**: Keep `SKIP_FUTURE_EPISODES=true` to avoid searching for unavailable content
+- **Persistent Storage**: Make sure to map the `/config` volume to preserve settings and state
+- **Dark Mode**: Toggle between light and dark themes in the web interface for comfortable viewing
+- **Settings Persistence**: Any settings changed in the web UI are saved immediately and permanently

 ## Troubleshooting